 Creativity and imagination are easy for most 3 year olds.
 You just help them explore these parts of their personality.
 You need to create as many opportunities for them to use their creativity as you can.
 I have a few great ideas for you.
 These activities will help fire up their imaginations.

-- Edible finger painting: Add one cup of cold water to 1 cup of flour in a pan.
+- EDIBLE FINGER PAINTING: Add one cup of cold water to 1 cup of flour in a pan.
 Then slowly add 3 cups of boiling water.
 Stir and bring to the boil.
 Once it has boiled take it off the heat and leave it to cool.
-When it has cooled, divide the mixture into separate bowls and add food coloring and / or flavouring (vanilla, almond, orange etc).
+When it has cooled, divide the mixture into separate bowls and add food coloring and/or flavoring (vanilla, almond, orange, etc).
 Then you can give your little one some paper and let them finger paint with the brightly colored and tasty mixture!

-age appropriatepuzzles.
+age-appropriatepuzzles.
 Jigsaws are a great one to start them off.
 They are cheap and easy to find.
-Just make sure it isn’t too hard and guide themhow to complete it at first, so they get the right idea.
+Just make sure it isn’t too hard and guide them on how to complete it at first, so they get the right idea.

 New situations can be stressful for some 3 year olds who lack confidence.
 You should use the following exercises to teach them that they can use the skills they already know, in new situations.
 Then they will realize there is nothing to be afraid of.